Closed? Your vacant property needs insurance. Here’s how to get it.

-Tick tock, tick tock.
+Tick-tock, tick-tock.
 Yes, time is money.
-If you own a commercial property, the time it sits empty costs you money.
+If you own or rent a commercial property, anytime it sits empty or unused costs you money.
 A building you own may be a vacant property for any number of reasons.
-Perhaps your tenant suddenly declares bankruptcy.
+Perhaps your tenant suddenly declares bankruptcy due to unforeseen circumstances.

 96 hours empty?
-You own a vacant property.
+You own a vacant property site

 At some point, your current commercial property policy may exclude coverage.
 A vacancy of 4 days – just 96 hours – might be why you now need separate vacant property insurance and special risk management actions.